 About the Site

-This is my personal presence on the web - my place to publish things that I think are of interest.
-It is home to free programs, code extracts, and articles on programming, theology and other subjects which I find interesting.
+This is my personal presence on the web – a place to publish things that I think are of interest in the field of technology.
+It is home to free programs, code extracts, and articles on programming and technology.

-All pages on this web site are annotated with the dated created and updated the header; the update date pertains to significant content changes not typographical and spelling corrections.
+All pages on this web site are annotated with the dated created and updated when that’s relevant; the update date pertains to significant content changes not typographical and spelling corrections.

 The SI prefixes for binary multiples are as follows: